35th Paratroopers Brigade (Israel): Sinai Campaign (1956)

 The Suez Crisis began with a drop of an entire paratroop battalion over the eastern approaches to the Mitla Pass.
-The remaining members of the brigade force were to travel along a 300 km route (200 km deep within enemy territory) and link up with the battalion.
+The remaining members of the brigade force traveled along a 300 km route, 200 km deep within enemy territory, and linked up with the battalion.
 This break-through took 28 hours, during which the column swept through the deserted Kuntilla and fought two short but fierce battles against Egyptian forces in Thamad and Nakhl.

 The major paratroop action during the campaign was the battle for Mitla Pass.
 A paratroop reconnaissance patrol entering the pass found itself trapped by an overwhelming enemy force.
 The Egyptians enjoyed the topographical advantage, fighting from positions and niches in superior terrain.
 Outnumbered reinforcements who entered the fray fought desperately to rescue their comrades.
-After nightfall, the Egyptians were finally routed, but at the cost of 38 paratroopers dead and over 100 more wounded.
+After nightfall, the Egyptians were routed, but at the cost of 38 paratroopers dead and over 100 more wounded.
 Enemy losses were estimated at 260.

-The paratroopers jumped once again during the Sinai Campaign—at At-Tur, on the south-eastern shore of the Gulf of Suez.
+The paratroopers jumped once again during the Sinai Campaign at At-Tur, on the south-eastern shore of the Gulf of Suez.
 The rest of the brigade proceeded by land to conquer Ras Sudar and link up with their comrades at At-Tur.
-They then moved southeastward to Sharm El Sheikh at the southern tip of the Sinai Peninsula—which they conquered in a classic pincers move in coordination with the 9th brigade which had been moving southwestward.
+They then moved southeastward to Sharm El Sheikh at the southern tip of the Sinai Peninsula, which they conquered in a classic pincer movement in coordination with the 9th brigade which had been moving southwestward.
 After the war's end, the paratroopers concentrated on reorganization and training with emphasis on helicopter operations.

 At least 49 Egyptian POWs were executed by the Paratroopers Brigade.
 The officer Arye Biro ordered the executions, because "We had to move on to Ras Sudar".